marcel-goldschen-ohm/NEU-Spring-2019/README.md

 * May ?? - FINAL (maybe take home)

 ## Install Python (required)
 There are many ways to install python.
-This is the way I recommend.
+This is one way.

 1. Go to https://www.anaconda.com/download and download the Anaconda Python distribution.
 Just follow the install steps.
 Anaconda comes with a bunch of useful scientific libraries such as Numpy and Scipy that you would otherwise have to install yourself.
 2. Launch Anaconda Navigator.
 Install JupyterLab and Spyder via the widgets in the Home tab.
-3. In Anaconda Navigator, go to the Environments tab and create a new environment that we'll use for this class.
-Let's name it "neuroS2019".
-Select the latest version of Python (3.7 as of now) from the dropdown.
-4. Select your new environment and install the following packages: `numpy`, `scipy`, `pandas`, `matplotlib` and `pyqt`.
-To install each of these, choose Not Installed from the dropdown and search for the package by name.
-In the search results list check the box next to the package name, then click Apply in the bottom right corner.
-We'll be adding more packages later on, but for now this will get us started.
-5. Launch Spyder.
-Go to Preferences->Python interpreter.
-Check 'Use the following python interpreter:' and select the python executable for the environment you created above.
-The location will depend on your OS and whether you installed for all users or just your own user account.
-For a MacOSX all users install, the path should be something like `/anaconda3/envs/neuroS2019/python`.
-The same on Windows should be something like `C:\ProgramData\Anaconda3\envs\neuroS2019\python`.
-If you installed for your own account only the path may be in your user directory (e.g. `/Users/USERNAME/anaconda3/envs/neuroS2019/python`).
-You may have to restart Spyder.
+JupyterLab is a web-based python notebook and Spyder is an environment for runnin Python that is similar to MATLAB.

 ## Install R (optional)
 1. Go to https://cran.revolutionanalytics.com/index.html and download R. Run the installer.